Cloud GPU VM Overview

 Hardware architecture

-Utilizes "PCIe passthrough" architecture to provide direct hardware access for optimal performance, simplified deployment, and accelerated production readiness.
+Uses "PCIe passthrough" architecture to provide direct hardware access for optimal performance, simplified deployment, and accelerated production readiness.
+For more information, see GPU architecture and performance.

 GPU model